 After authenticating Diez with your Figma account, you'll notice a few new updates to your Diez project.

-Inside a folder called ./assets/YourFigmaProjName.figma.contents you'll find the extracted asset files required by your Diez project — .pngs for each Figma "component" at resolutions @1x-@4x, and any font files associated with your Figma Text Styles.
+s for each Figma "component" at resolutions @1x-@4x, and any font files associated with your Figma Text Styles.

-But Diez didn't only extract assets for you, it crafted them into strongly-typed and composable design tokens!
-Take a look in ./src/designs/YourFigmaProjName.figma.ts and you'll see your clean set of design tokens.
+and you'll see your clean set of design tokens.
 And while this set of generated design tokens is just as pretty as the ones you'll create yourself, you won't need to edit it by hand.

 Import your Figma design tokens into your main design token file: ./src/DesignLanguage.ts